ipcoutinho/ICD-coding/README.md

 }
 </code></pre>

-Different alternatives of the baseline model are also reported, namely multi-label smoothing regularization, conjugating non-standard loss functions, different attention mechanisms, distinct strategies for initializing the weights of the final node of the network, Mogrifier LSTM (Melis et al., 2020) as an alternative recurrent unit, data augmentation, and pretrained word embeddings using the GloVe model (Pennington et al., 2014).
+Different alternatives of the baseline model are reported, namely multi-label smoothing regularization, conjugating non-standard loss functions, different attention mechanisms, distinct strategies for initializing the weights of the final node of the network, Mogrifier LSTM (Melis et al., 2020) as an alternative recurrent unit, data augmentation, and pretrained word embeddings using the GloVe model (Pennington et al., 2014).
 The proposed multi-label smoothing strategy, leveraging the hierarchical structure of the ICD codes, and the adoption of dice loss, in specific the log-cosh Tvserky loss, in conjugation with the binary cross-entropy objective to address the data imbalance issue (Li et al., 2020), prove to be very effective in this classification task.
 Data augmentation, based on a back-translation process, and pretrained word embeddings are also incorporated into the full proposed model.

 <pre><code>
 @inproceedings{Melis2020,